Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 The upgrades are done to improve ride and handling as much as cosmetics.
 The owners of sport compact cars will buy larger diameter 17- to 19-inch alloy wheels, sticky ultra low profile street performance tires, beefier sway bars, high pressure monotube gas struts and shocks, drilled and vented brake rotors, wings, spoilers, low restriction air intakes and mufflers, and lots of other bolt-on accessories.

 Coil-over kits that replace the stock struts are a popular upgrade for making suspension adjustments and lowering ride height, and now we're seeing aftermarket coil-overs that use an air spring instead of a steel spring for a fully adjustable suspension on the fly.
-One such system that has just been released uses air strut suspension with adjustable height, rate and dampening.
+Some of these have an air strut suspension with adjustable height, rate and dampening.
 The kit includes air spring struts, compressor, dryer, lines and driver-adjustable control module.
-It's available now for the 2002 and up Subaru WRX, and will also be available for a number of popular sport compact cars.

-Another upgrade possibility is installing air shocks or air helper springs on vehicles that are used for towing or hauling.
-Here, air provides extra load carrying capacity to keep the rear end from sagging when a vehicle is heavily loaded.
+Another air suspension repair option is to install air shocks or air helper springs on your vehicle if you use it for towing or hauling.
+The air shocks provide extra load carrying capacity to keep the rear end from sagging when your vehicle is heavily loaded.
 Installation is easy and requires no wiring or other changes.

-If performance modifications are not your thing, there's still plenty of repair work to be done on aging vehicles with electronic air suspensions.
-Current applications include Lincoln Continental, Town Car, Mark VII and VIII, Ford Crown Vic, Mercury Grand Marquis, fullsize Chevy, Buick and Oldsmobiles, Cadillac Deville, Seville and Eldorado, various Chrysler models, Dodge Dynasty, older Jaguar models, Land Rover, Range Rover, Lexus, Lincoln Navigator, Ford Expedition and Ford F250 pickups, and Mazda MPV.
+Vehicles that are prime candidates for air suspension repairs include older Lincoln Continental, Town Car, Mark VII and VIII, Ford Crown Vic, Mercury Grand Marquis, fullsize Chevy, Buick and Oldsmobiles, Cadillac Deville, Seville and Eldorado, various Chrysler models, Dodge Dynasty, older Jaguar models, Land Rover, Range Rover, Lexus, Lincoln Navigator, Ford Expedition and Ford F250 pickups, and Mazda MPV.

 AIR RIDE BASICS